JanssenProject/jans/jans-cedarling/bindings/cedarling_python/PYTHON_TYPES.md

 ___

-OffLogConfig
+DisabledLoggingConfig
 ============

-`OffLogConfig` is a Python wrapper around the Rust `cedarling::LogTypeConfig` struct.
+`DisabledLoggingConfig` is a Python wrapper around the Rust `cedarling::LogTypeConfig` struct.
 This configuration represents the "Off" log setting, where the logger is effectively disabled, and all log entries are ignored.

 Class Definition
 ----------------

-.. class:: OffLogConfig()
+.. class:: DisabledLoggingConfig()

-    The `OffLogConfig` class is used when logging is turned off.
+    The `DisabledLoggingConfig` class is used when logging is turned off.
 This configuration disables logging, meaning that no logs are captured or stored.

     This configuration is invariant, meaning once created, it remains constant and cannot be modified.